alex88ridolfi/Dracula/README.md

 Although the example is for an isolated pulsar, the script works for binaries as well.
 The assumption is that the parameters in the starting solution are actually able to describe the full timing solution.

+NOTE: The example pulsar (47 Tuc AA) was later found to have exactly twice the spin period!
+However, this does not change anything whatsoever in the timing solution, except for the fact that P-dot should also then be twice as large, and that the TOA list should be updated.

 ### Instructions (which assume familiarity with TEMPO)

 1) Small change to TEMPO: